GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-ext-changelog.md

 This extension is developed based on `DataDog/dd-trace-java` and follows the `Apache License 2.0`.
 For legal files, checksums, and source code change details, see the <<<custom_key.brand_name>>> [Java Tracer Extension Notice](../../application-performance-monitoring/java-tracer-extension).

+Use this changelog to identify the version where an extension capability first appeared, changed behavior, or was fixed.
+It is not a complete configuration manual.
+For a safe rollout:

+1. Pin the exact extended-JAR version in the deployment manifest.
+1. Use this log to confirm the target capability's minimum version and later behavior changes.
+1. Return to the [Java extension guide](ddtrace-ext-java.md) for configuration, data-safety boundaries, and verification.
+1. Complete compatibility tests in pre-production before a production upgrade.

+Historical entries preserve their release-time meaning.
+A newer version does not necessarily retain every early experimental behavior.

 <!-- markdownlint-disable MD046 MD030 -->
 <div class="grid cards" markdown>